We have saved a total of for our clients since 2015

 Intellectual Property Compliance

-Original website content will benefit from copyright protection.
+Original website content will usually benefit from copyright protection.
 In the UK copyright protection arises under the Copyright Designs and Patents Act 1988 (“CDPA”).

 Under the CDPA copyright infringement occurs if a website reproduces the content of another website, subject to certain exceptions.
 For example, if the content is republished for criticism or review, or with the owner’s consent.